 SAN DIEGO – On Saturday, March 25, General Dynamics NASSCO christened and launched the Palmetto State – the final ship in an eight-ship ECO Class tanker program to be constructed at NASSCO.

 Congresswoman Susan Davis (CA-53) served as the principal speaker for the event.
 As the ship’s sponsor, Mrs. Linda Rankine christened the ship with the traditional break of a champagne bottle on the ship’s hull.
 She is the wife of Bill Rankine, manager of marine chartering and operations for CITGO.
-Ms. Karen Herrmann, NASSCO’s manager of planning, served as the trigger honoree, and Ms. Shari Flippin, marine chartering manager for CITGO, served as the first shore removal honoree.
+Ms. Karen Herrmann, NASSCO’s manager of planning, served as the trigger honoree, and Ms. Shari Flippin, marine chartering manager for CITGO, was the first shore removal honoree.

 More than a thousand shipbuilders, their family and friends, and members of the community attended the celebration.